Being a Good Dad Starts With Being a Good Husband

 That matters.

-Scripture places marriage at the center of family life—not as an add-on, but as the foundation.
-When a husband and wife are steady with each other, children grow up inside something that feels secure.
+Scripture places marriage at the center of family life, not as an add-on but as the foundation.
+When a husband and wife are steady with each other, children grow up in a secure environment.

 “A man shall leave his father and mother and hold fast to his wife.”